jbsimple/simple-patches/readme.md

   - Added a tool to look up the history of a sku.
   - Added a tool to look up the history of an event id.
   - Added a list of products that have incorrect color attributes.
-- On reports page, added a css fix to correct the resize on narrow screens happening too late.
+- Added a css fix to correct the resize on narrow screens happening too late.
-- On reports page, added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.
+- Added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.

+#### Other Page Patches:
 - On Dashboard; Added quick link buttons to commonly used functions in the system (that are usually hidden behind a cascade menu).
 - On Dashboard; Replaced the Engage Widget with a button to the project vercel home page; along with a rotating image for a splash of fun, I guess...
 - On Calendar; CSS fix to add a background color to the list of day's events.